andyatkinson/blog/_posts/2013-11-14-using-a-set-in-ruby.markdown

 categories: [Ruby]
 ---

-Set [^rubydoc] is a collection that I often forget about in Ruby, using an Array where a Set would be a better fit.
+A Set [^rubydoc] is a useful collection and something I under-utilize in Ruby.
 A Set does not allow duplicates.
 Converting between a Set and an Array is easy.
 In the article *A Guide to Ruby Collections, II: Hashes, Sets, and Ranges* [^sitepoint] the author has listed some nice examples where Sets are useful.

 ``` ruby
 (Set.new([1,2]) + [2]).to_a